This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 Each of these documents creates an assured shorthold tenancy.
 There is little difference in the basic terms.
 We provide variations simply to make it easier for you to take the exact version you want and use with minimal editing.

-To make property management easier, each of our tenancy agreements includes another eleven commonly used notices, forms and letters, each with its own notes and the notices with draft completed text.
+To make property management easier, each of our agreements includes another eleven commonly used notices, forms and letters, each with its own notes and the notices with draft completed text.

 That makes the pack extremely convenient for a landlord or an agent and extremely good value.

-With each assured shorthold tenancy agreement template, we include:
+With each AST agreement template, we include: